 Those are not the words of uncertain men.
 They are, rather, the words of true believers.
-During the years between the First and Second World Wars it was the idea of air power, as much as any demonstrated capability, which played a dominant role in international affairs, and predisposed statesmen and airmen in the United Kingdom and the United States in particular towards strategic bombing as a potentially warwinning force.
+During the years between World War I and World War II it was the idea of air power, as much as any demonstrated capability, which played a dominant role in international affairs, and predisposed statesmen and airmen in the United Kingdom and the United States in particular towards strategic bombing as a potentially war-winning force.
 More than that, the belief in a rapid 'knock-out blow' from the air appeared to offer an alternative to the squalid slaughter in the trenches, a perception which, in the peculiar logic of warfare at least, was comparatively humane.